-Over ten years ago when we first launched US Funerals Online, more funeral homes did NOT have a website, than those that did.
-Many still believed that ‘traditional’ methods of marketing were the only way for funeral homes and that people would not use the Internet to search for funeral services.
-How times have changed in the last decade!
+Over twenty years ago, when we first launched US Funerals Online, many funeral homes did NOT have a website.
+Many funeral directors still believed that ‘traditional’ methods of marketing were the only way for funeral homes and that people would not use the Internet to search for funeral services.
+How times have changed in the last two decades!

 The ‘Virtual’ Funeral – Webcasting & live streaming of funeral services.